bertars/Thesis/vuDevOps/microservices-demo/README.md

 ```

-# UNI-Cloud
+# Train Ticket：A Benchmark Microservice System
 ## Pre-requisites
 - Docker
 - Docker-Compose

 ## Deploying UNI-Cloud
-While being within the `microservices-demo` folder, ou can deploy all UNI-Cloud services using the following docker compose commands:
+While being within the `microservices-demo` folder, you can deploy all TrainTicket services using the following docker compose commands:
 ```
-docker compose -f deploy/docker-compose/docker-compose.unicloud.yml up -d

-docker compose -f deploy/docker-compose/rabbitmq/docker-compose.yml up -d
+docker compose -f deploy/docker-compose/docker-compose.trainticket.yml --env-file .env up -d
 ```
 ## Deploy monitoring tools
-Additionally, you can deploy monitoring tools such as Prometheus and Grafana, to monitor metrics for UNI-Cloud, using the following command:
+Additionally, you can deploy monitoring tools such as Prometheus and Grafana, to monitor metrics for Train Ticket, using the following command:
 ```

 docker compose -f deploy/docker-compose/docker-compose.monitoring.yml up -d